kappi/esp32_kids_car_controller/README.md

 # ESP32 Children's Remote-Controlled Car with PS3 Controller

 This project utilizes an ESP32 microcontroller to control a children's car and support prioritised remote-controller using a PS3 controller over Bluetooth.
 The car's motor speed is managed by an Electronic Speed Controller (ESC), and a high-torque servo is used for steering.
 Additionally, a local throttle control via a potentiometer is integrated, with the PS3 controller having priority control.
-A "total stop" feature is also implemented using the PS3 controller's "X" button.
+A "total stop" feature is also implemented using the PS3 controller's "X" button and release pushing "Circle" button.

 ## Features